Skip to article frontmatterSkip to article content

 SAS Debian Builder

-The command below will add and install the sas packages via apt-get.
+The command below will add and install the sas LGPL packages via apt-get.

 curl -s --compressed "https://smartarmstack.github.io/smart_arm_stack_ROS2/KEY.gpg" \